 In 2002 the format changed as many of our members who had faithfully provided the food and the crafts were not as able as they had been in years past.
 A new committee gathered to see how the basic idea could be retained with less effort.
 They asked each family donate $20.00 and 2 pies for the meal, then a group of women purchased the food and prepared it at the church.
 The new format was successful.

 In 2005, St. Johns celebrated the 25th Harvest Festival and Homecoming.
 A special menu of rib‐eye steaks and all the trimmings was served.
 A commemorative cookbook was printed to mark the anniversary event.

 The impact of this event on the Church at Billingsville cannot be measured.
-For more than 35 years, members have worked together as a family, creating a way that people could bring "their best" to the Lord, just as the congregation had done years ago when there had been "Lord's Acre Sales".
+For more than 35 years, members worked together as a family, creating a way that people could bring "their best" to the Lord, just as the congregation had done years ago when there had been "Lord's Acre Sales".
 People who have attended have come to know the strengths and the goodness of the people who make St. Johns a reality.
 The exact amount of money raised hasn't been tabulated nor does anyone know how many lives have been touched.
 But there is no question that every worker or visitor at the Harvest Festivals have received blessings that far exceed the monetary benefits.
 Thanks to every person who has contributed their work and talent over the years in any way.
 Thanks to the people who have faithfully attended and have made members feel good about their efforts.
 (To AI Erdman, who first suggested this event, you have watched for many years from God's heavenly home.
 Thanks for your faith in what St. Johns was capable of achieving!)

 *Originally written in 2005 by Karen Tempfel and updated by the 150th Anniversary Committee in 2016